SimonDegraeve/tech-test-front/assets/README.md

 - I used the features from `react-query` to handle a centralized cache with optimistic and atomic updates.
 I did not invalidate the cache after a mutation, as I assume that a successful PATCH call means the client update can be trusted.
 I kept the default query options to re-fetch the data when the window is focused to keep the data up-to-date.

+- I explored the [welcome-ui](https://www.welcome-ui.com/components) design system to know which components are available and how to use them (ex: Logo, Loader, Toast, etc)

 - I updated the design of the columns to take the full height of the screen to get the same design no matter the number of cards in the columns.
 Columns are also independently scrollable while displaying all essential info (page title, column title, etc) so the user can align cards from different columns as they please (ex: show beginning of first column and end of second column at the same time).
 I also added an animation to rotate the dragged card to give a visual feedback to the user and created a semi transparent card preview to show where the card will be dropped.
 I also used the theme from the welcome-ui design system to have a consistent design with the branding (ex: yellow outline when moving cards with the keyboard).

-- Loading state handled with React (Suspense)[https://react.dev/reference/react/Suspense] and a nice looking loader, so the user knows can differentiate between loading and empty state (ex: candidates count being 0 while loading, can be confusing for the user).
+- I handled the queries loading states with (Suspense)[https://react.dev/reference/react/Suspense] and a nice looking loader, so the user knows can differentiate between loading and empty state (ex: candidates count being 0 while loading, can be confusing for the user).

-- Error state handled with (ErrorBoundaries)[https://legacy.reactjs.org/docs/error-boundaries.html] for data load to inform the user of the eventual error and give them the ability to retry the operation.
-The mutations errors are handled within the component triggering the mutation to give a more specific error message to the user.
+- I handled the queries error states with (ErrorBoundaries)[https://legacy.reactjs.org/docs/error-boundaries.html] to inform the user of the eventual error and give them the ability to retry the operation.
+The mutations errors are handled within the component triggering the mutation to give a more specific error message to the user with a Toast notification.

 - I used [`mock-service-wortker`](https://mswjs.io/) to mock the API calls and data manipulation.
 This allow fine-grained control over the API responses and the ability to test edge network cases and error handling.
 It is more powerful than mocking `react-query`